ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 ++++++++++++++++++++++

-Depending on your preferences, you may choose to update the documentation on tags only (as done above), or on each each push.
+Depending on your preferences, you may choose to update the documentation on tags only (as done above), or on each push.
 If you wish to have your documentation deployed on each push to ``main``, change the conditional above
 to: